Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 `instance` is used to create `surface`.
-Vulkan requires a canvas or `surface` to draw things into and a `surface` can only exist inside a OS App Window.
-Usually we use a 3rd-party module to create OS specific Window instances, like created one from `winit`.
+Vulkan requires a canvas or `surface` to draw things into and a `surface` can only exist inside an OS App Window.
+Usually, we use a 3rd-party module to create OS specific Window instances, like we created one from `winit`.

-**One thing to note**: `gfx-hal` does not manage every peace of Memory, up here, like `surface` was created by us using `instance`, thus we need to manage such kind of resources, which needs to be cleared from memory before some other resources like `instance`.
+**One thing to note**: `gfx-hal` does not manage every piece of Memory, up here, like `surface` was created by us using `instance`, thus we need to manage such kind of resources, which needs to be cleared from memory before some other resources like `instance`.